Unveiling a Parallel: Genre

 The novel is one of a large number of works of speculative fiction and utopian and dystopian fiction that characterized the later nineteenth and early twentieth centuries.

 Feminist issues and approaches were significant in this wave of speculative literature.
-While women writers typically advocated feminist causes and values (as in Mary Lane's Mizora and Elizabeth Corbett's New Amazonia), there were also exceptions: conservative and traditionally-oriented women who used speculative fiction to argue against feminism (as in Anna Bowman Dodd's The Republic of the Future).
+While women writers typically advocated feminist causes and values (as in Mary E. Bradley Lane's Mizora and Elizabeth Burgoyne Corbett's New Amazonia), there were also exceptions: conservative and traditionally-oriented women who used speculative fiction to argue against feminism (as in Anna Bowman Dodd's The Republic of the Future).

 Story

 Jones and Merchant differed from some other feminist novelists of their generation (like Corbett and Lane, mentioned above) in that they made their fictional protagonist male instead of female.
-Their hero travels to the planet Mars in an "aeroplane."
+Their hero travels to the planet Mars in an "aeroplane".
 (That term had originated in France in 1879; this novel provided one of the earliest uses of the word in English.)
 The nameless traveller visits two different "Marsian" societies; in both, there is equality between men and women.
 In one, Paleveria, women have adopted the negative characteristics of men; in Caskia, the other, gender equality "has made both sexes kind, loving, and generous."

 The technological level is comparable on both planets; the Martians rely on Martian horses for transport.
 The narrator first lands in the Martian country of Paleveria, which is a republican and capitalist state, with clear class divisions; the people are vegetarians, and dress in loose robes.
 Their homes (at least among the aristocrats) are classical and palatial, with marble floors and statuary, silk hangings, and frescoes on the walls.
 Women in Paleveria can vote, hold political office, and run businesses; they propose marriage to men, have sex with male prostitutes, and even participate in wrestling matches.

 The traveller stays with an astronomer named Severnius, in the city of Thursia; he studies diligently and learns the language.
-Severnius acts as his guide to Paleverian society — as does the astronomer's beautiful sister Elodia.
+Severnius acts as his guide to Paleverian society, as does the astronomer's beautiful sister Elodia.
 The narrator soon falls in love with Elodia, but is shocked by her liberated traits and habits.
 Elodia is a banker by profession; she drinks alcohol and imbibes a Martian drug, has affairs with men, and eventually reveals an illegitimate child.

 Severnius, for his part, asks the narrator about Earth, and the traveller is hard put to provide logical and acceptable explanations for many Earthly customs, mainly involving the distinctions between the sexes.
-The narrator is appalled by women participating in martial arts — and Elodia condemns this too; but she also condemns men's boxing matches, which the traveller accepts as natural.
+The narrator is appalled by women participating in martial arts—and Elodia condemns this too; but she also condemns men's boxing matches, which the traveller accepts as natural.
 The narrator and Severnius debate several other issues including women, specifically centered around their nature, which the narrator argues is inherent to all women while Severnius argues that character is based entirely on the individual and is a separate sphere than gender.